SlightlyLargeNC/scripts/README.md

 # SLNC's Bash/Shell Scripts (and other stuff)
+NOTE: This repo has been moved to git.gay

 a collection of random Bash/Shell scripts i have made.
 so far this only includes one actual script.
 this also includes Furnace modules and other stuff.